SMTP to the Internet on Port 26/TCP

 Install detection rules in Elastic Security

-Detect SMTP on Port 26/TCP in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect SMTP to the Internet on Port 26/TCP in the Elastic Security detection engine by installing this rule into your Elastic Stack.